gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 We can clearly see that the distribution of recovery times for `medication = yes` is fairly skewed to the left as compared to `medication = no`, which shows an opposite pattern, indicating that medication provides an improvement.

 Then, we compute the effects by calculating the expected `recovery` value given treatment and no treatment.
-This is easy as we're assured that `recovery` labels reflect the bins expected values and we're with a multinomial distribution.
+This is easy as we're assured that `recovery` labels reflect expected values at each bin.

 ```python
 def compute_effect(cf):